springernature/vpat/springer-nature-link.md

 <br><br>
 On this product's homepage, the focus ring in the "About Springer Nature Link" section has inadequate contrast against the blue background.
 <br><br>
-Third party content (e.g. advertising, customer services widgets) may inject non-text elements with inadequate contrast.
+Third party content (e.g. advertising) may inject non-text elements with inadequate contrast.
 When we become aware of deficiencies, we immediately take steps to request repairs from third party vendors.
 </td>
 </tr>
 <tr id="text-spacing" valign="top">